c8r/kit/dev/README.md

 ### JSX

 The JSX format uses front matter to set default props for the rendered component.
-To provide components in scope, use the `scope` option in front-matter and include a JavaScript import statment.
+To provide components in scope, use the `scope` option in front-matter and include a JavaScript import statement.

 **Example .jsx file**
 ```jsx